Columbus Clippers: Washington Nationals (2007–2008)

 The Clippers became the Triple-A affiliate of the Washington Nationals in 2007.
 The partnership lasted two seasons, with Columbus finishing with losing records each season and failing to qualify for the Governors' Cup playoffs.
-On September 1, 2008, the Clippers played their final game at Cooper Stadium before moving into a new facility the next season.
+On September 1, 2008, the Clippers played their final game at Cooper Stadium before moving into a new facility the following season.
 Over 16,000 people attended the game, a 3–0 loss to Toledo.

 Cleveland Indians / Guardians (2009–present)

 In 2009, Columbus began their affiliation with the Cleveland Indians.
-The Clippers also began playing at Huntington Park, a US$56-million dollar, 10,000-seat stadium located at the corner of Neil Ave and Nationwide Blvd in the Columbus's Arena District.
+The Clippers also began playing at Huntington Park, a $56-million dollar, 10,000-seat stadium located at the corner of Neil Ave. and Nationwide Blvd. in the Columbus's Arena District.
 The inaugural home opener was played on April 18, 2009, when 11,950 people in attendance saw the Clippers lose to Toledo, 3–1.

 Managed by Mike Sarbaugh, Columbus won consecutive IL championships in 2010 and 2011.
 After clinching a 2010 wild card berth, they defeated the Scranton/Wilkes-Barre Yankees in the semifinals then won the Governors' Cup against the Durham Bulls.
 The league title sent them to the Triple-A National Championship Game, a single game against the Tacoma Rainiers, champions of the Pacific Coast League (PCL), which was won by Columbus, 12–6.
 As the 2011 Western Division winners, Columbus advanced to the finals with a win over Scranton/Wilkes-Barre and won the Governors' Cup over Durham.
 In the Triple-A National Championship Game, they defeated the PCL's Omaha Storm Chasers, 8–3.
 Sarbaugh was recognized as the 2011 IL Manager of the Year.

 The 2014 Clippers won the Western Division title but were ousted from the Governors' Cup playoffs by Durham in the semifinals.
 In 2015, Columbus was declared co-champion of the Western Division after finishing the season tied for first place with the Indianapolis Indians.
 They were seeded as the division champion for the playoffs by tie-breaking procedures.
 Defeating Norfolk in the semifinals, the Clippers met the Indians in the Governors' Cup finals and won the IL championship under manager Chris Tremie.
 They then lost the Triple-A Championship to the PCL's Fresno Grizzlies, 7–0.
 Columbus returned to the postseason in 2016 via a Western Division title, but they fell to the Gwinnett Braves in the semifinals.
 Outfielder Yandy Díaz was the 2016 IL Rookie of the Year.
 In 2019, under manager Tony Mansolino, the team captured its last International League championship.
 With another Western Division title and a semifinal win over the Gwinnett Stripers, they won the Governors' Cup against Durham.
 At the Triple-A National Championship Game they lost to the Sacramento River Cats, 4–0.
 The start of the 2020 season was initially postponed due to the COVID-19 pandemic before being cancelled altogether.